adam4l/MIST-4610-Project-1-/README.md

 10. **Community Events**: Initiatives and events organized by the club to engage with the community, promote sports, and support local causes.

+11. **Medical Records**: An important aspect of managing a sports team is keeping track of players' health and fitness.
+This entity would include medical history, injury reports, rehabilitation progress, and fitness assessments for each player.

+12. **Financial Transactions**: Managing the financial aspects of the club is crucial for its sustainability.
+This entity would cover all transactions related to the club’s operations, including player transfers, ticket sales for matches, sponsorships, and merchandise sales.

 ### Attributes:

 For each entity, there are specific attributes that need to be tracked.
 For example: